GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Arcanist.md

 #### Specialize
 If you specialize as an arcanist, you gain the following:
-The time to study a new spell is reduced by half, so long as the minimum tier is less than your level. when you make a save against a spell you know, you gain a bonus equal to its tier.
+The time to study a new spell is reduced by half, so long as the minimum tier is less than your level.
+When you make a save against a spell you know, you gain a bonus equal to its tier.
 When you cast a spell without using reflexive casting, you gain a bonus to your spellcheck equal to your current [Inte] bonus.

 #### Splash